 Variable Default value

-zi 0.2
+zi 0.1

-\mathtt{nitn}i $10/0 \;({\tt BASES=ON/OFF})$
+$\mathtt{nitn}i$ $10/0~({\tt BASES=ON/OFF})$

 Table 3: Default values for script-generated variables in FPREFIXNLOinput.
+In the case of heavy quark pair production, the default is zi = 0.3.

-in table 5.
+We now turn to the inputs for the MC executable, presented in table 4.
+The variables whose names are in uppercase characters have been described in sect.
+4. The other variables are assigned by the shell script.
+Their default values are given in table 5.
 The user can freely change the values of esctype and pdftype; on the other hand, the value of beammom must always be equal to half of the hadronic CM energy.

-In the case of γ/Z , W^{\pm} , Higgs or heavy quark production, the MC executable can be run with the corresponding positive input process codes IPROC = 1350, 1399, 1499, 1600+ID, 1705, 1706, 2600+ID or 2700+ID, to generate a standard HERWIG run for comparison purposes4.
+In the case of $\gamma/Z$ , $W^{\pm}$ , Higgs or heavy quark production, the MC executable can be run with the corresponding positive input process codes IPROC = 1350, 1399, 1499, 1600+ID, 1705 or 1706, to generate a standard HERWIG run for comparison purposes.
 Then the input event file will not be read: instead, parton configurations will be generated by HERWIG according to the LO matrix elements.